input-output-hk/adrestia/New-Repo-Checklist.md

 Multiple repos are more work to maintain (e.g. CI), and it's more stuff to keep track of.

-Ensure that you have a good reason to creaate a separate repo.
+Ensure that you have a good reason to create a separate repo.

 ### 1. Decide which GitHub organization owns the repo